Champei/code-2.0/Blockchain/README.md

 - **Deposit:** A function allows the depositor to send a specific amount of ETH into the contract.
 No one else should be able to deposit funds.
 - **Approval**: The arbiter has the sole authority to approve the transaction.
 They will call a function to signal that the funds can be released.
 - **Withdrawal:** Once the arbiter has approved the transaction, and only then, the beneficiary can call a function to withdraw all the funds from the contract.

-**Note:** Write the code on Remix IDE in Solidity for the Ethereum blockchain.

 ---